forestgrape/coronavirus/transmission.md

 * [Lindstrom](#lindstrom) explains very well the overall topic in her 40 pages long thesis.
 * [Park](#park) is a recent review.
 * An often used model is the [ICRP Model](#bailey).
-* In this work mostly references results from [Kleinstreuer](#kleinstreuer-2018).
+* This work often relies on the simulation from [Kleinstreuer](#kleinstreuer-2018).

 #### Deposition Factors
 How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors:
-- particles properties such as
+- Particles properties such as
-  - diameter: the diameter determines the size of particles and thus how particles [move in the air](#objects-moving-in-the-air).
+  - Diameter: the diameter determines the size of particles and thus how particles [move in the air](#objects-moving-in-the-air).
   - Form: constant for water droplets but dry particles can vary in form.
-The influence of the form is simulated in ([Sturm](#sturm)).
-  - material:([zhong18](#zhong18)],droplets containing salt tend to growth more: [varghese](#varghese))
+[Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
+The form factor showed to matter most for larger particles in the size of 10 micro meter.
+Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.
+  - Material: [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
+Similarly observed by [Varghese and Gangamma, Figure 4](#varghese): The alveolar deposition of soluble matter (shown for salt NaCl) between 250 nm and 1000 nm is increased by the particle growth due to moistening in the lungs.
+In Figure 7 the simulated effect of particle growth on total deposition is compared to measurements in experiments.
-- breathing volume and frequency [hofemeier](#hofemeier)
+- Breathing volume and frequency [hofemeier](#hofemeier)
-- air humidity and how much the air is moistened in the lung.
+- Air humidity and how much the air is moistened in the lung.
 E.g. described in [zhong18](#zhong18), [varghese](#varghese)]
-- orientation respect to gravity i.e. wether horizontal or vertical
+- Orientation respect to gravity i.e. wether horizontal or vertical
-- [qi](#qi) shows that particle deposition is individual and may change in case of lung diseases.
+- [Qi et al](#qi) simulate that particle deposition is individual and may change in case of lung diseases.

 #### Deposition Locations
-The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer-2018).
+The physiology of the airways is evolved that particles are absorbed and cleared out as early as possible.
+The heavier and larger the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer-2018).
 * Particles smaller than 10 micro meter enter the deep lungs [Kleinstreuer 2018 Fig 12](#kleinstreuer-2018), [Heyder](#heyder-2004).
-Between 2 and 10 micro meters the particles are deposited due to sedimentation i.e. they fall down since the airstream is mostly to weak to change their direction from downwards to upwards.
+Between 2 and 10 micro meters the particles are deposited due to sedimentation i.e. they fall down since the breathing out airstream is not strong enough to change their direction from downwards to upwards.
 Starting from around 200 nano meters and below, particles are deposited due to diffusion.
-Particles between 200 nano meters and 2 micro meters have the lowest deposition fraction, they can be deposited due to diffusion and sedimentation but both not very well.
+Particles between 200 nano meters and 2 micro meters have the lowest deposition fraction, they are deposited due to diffusion and sedimentation but not very well.
 * Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer-2018) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
-Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests)
+Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for the viral load distribution and thus for infection locations and diagnosis)
-* [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
-Similarly observed by [Varghese and Gangamma, Figure 4](#varghese): The alveolar deposition of soluble matter (shown for salt NaCl) between 250 nm and 1000 nm is increased by the particle growth due to moistening in the lungs.
-In Figure 7 the simulated effect of particle growth on total deposition is compared to measurements in experiments.
 * The particles depositions aren't equal for the left and right lung and bronchus [Rahimi-Gorji](#rahimi-gorji), [kleinstreuer2017](#kleinstreuer-2017)
-* Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).
+* Particle deposition in the alveolar regions is greatly increased upon deep inhaling [hofemeier](#hofemeier).
-* [Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
-The form factor showed to matter most for larger particles in the size of 10 micro meter.
-Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.

 ### Particles Clearance

 #### Methods of Clearance
-* clearance by mucus flow towards the alimentary system
+* Clearance by mucus flow towards the alimentary system
-* coughing
+* Coughing
-* clearance by macrophages in the epithelium and in the mucus[to check]
+* Clearance by macrophages in the epithelium and in the mucus[to check]
-* absorption in the alveoli and clearance:
+* Absorption in the alveoli and clearance:
-  * locally by immune cells mostly local macrophages
+  * Locally by immune cells mostly local macrophages
-  * in the blood stream e
+  * Release to the blood stream
-    * immune system cells
+    * migrating immune system cells
     * clearance organs
+  * Lymph system

 #### Factors Influencing Clearance
-* well flowing mucus (see [factors increasing the mucus flow](./index.md#factors-influencing-the-mucus-flow))
+* Well flowing mucus (see [factors increasing the mucus flow](./index.md#factors-influencing-the-mucus-flow))
-* the earlier deposited the better is the mucus clearance
+* The earlier deposited the better is the mucus clearance
-* particle properties such as material (bad clearance for insoluble in the lungs), form, size
+* Particle properties such as material (bad clearance for insoluble in the deep lungs), form, size

 ### Simulations and Experiments
 Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described below.
-In her thesis [Lindstrom](#lindstrom) explains well the principles.
-A recent review is from [Park and colleagues](#park).<br>

-#### Simulations
-An often used model is the [ICRP Model](#bailey).

-Traditional methods: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
-These methods yield some differential equations.
-These equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

-Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics: [Kleinstreuer 18](#kleinstreuer-2018) (frequently referenced here), [Qi](#qi), [Rahimi-Gorji](#rahimi-gorji), [Zhong18](#zhong18).

-##### Limitations of Simulations
-The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
-Often good agreement for modeling methods compared to in vivo measurements are achieved, however many parameters have to be estimated and thus overfitting could occur.
-Additionally many simplifications of [relevant factors](#particles-deposition) both for respiratory tract and particles are taken: Most modeling methods ignore the softness and dynamics of the respiratory system, except a few  [darquenne](#darquenne).
-Particle shape (taken into account in [sturm](#sturm)), condensation and material (both discussed in [Zhong18](#zhong18)) are mostly ignored, i.e. the simulations are done for round constant size droplets.

-#### Experiments
+#### Types of Experiments
+##### In vitro
-- Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).
+Build an artificial lung and measure: [sznitman](#sznitman).
-- Experimental in vivo settings:
+##### In vivo
   * A person inhales aerosols and the deposited fraction is measured.
 Recent experiments are done by [Rissler et al](#rissler).
   * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
 For small volumes, the air goes not fare into to lung and so for this part the absorption is calculated.
 Then the volume is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [reference to be added].
   * Experimental data on the regional deposition of radio-labelled aerosol particles can be derived from gamma camera images.
 The limited resolution of the planar image allows no separation between the peripheral and the bronchial airways.
 This separation can be done by measuring the particle clearance kinetics during the first few days after inhalation[reference to be added].

+##### In silico

+Theoretical simulations model the respiratory tract and mostly use the laws of fluid dynamics to calculate the airflow.

+An often used model is the [ICRP Model](#bailey).

+Traditional methods: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
+Usually some differential equations are fitted and these equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

+Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics: [Kleinstreuer 18](#kleinstreuer-2018), [Qi](#qi), [Rahimi-Gorji](#rahimi-gorji), [Zhong18](#zhong18).

+#### Limitations of Experiments
+The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
+Often good agreement for modeling methods compared to in vivo measurements are achieved, however many parameters have to be estimated and thus overfitting could occur.
+Usually many simplifications of [relevant factors](#particles-deposition) both for respiratory tract and particles are taken i.e. the simulations are done for round constant size droplets and the respiratory tract is modelled as a static pipe system.
+Usually not modelled are:
+* The softness and dynamics of the respiratory system, modelled in [darquenne](#darquenne).
+* Particle shape (taken into account in [sturm](#sturm)).
+* Condensation and material (both considered in [Zhong18](#zhong18)).